kwccoin/6502_solving_de/README.md

 Imagine you're living in a time where the first home computers came out.
 Like the Apple I. My old professor told me once he had to normalize the differential equations and built a circuit of operational amplifier to get analog results of graphs.
 He would have been happy to use a home computer with floating point functions.

 But it's not fun.
 You need so much more time to prepare the equation.
 And this was an easy one.
 More complex equations need matrix operations too.
-I think I would program my own floating point on the base of 10.
+I think I would program my own floating point based on ten.
 Takes more space and it's slower, but it's so much easier to write and read the numbers.

 Luckily programmers figured out that it makes sense to offer floating points in BASIC.
 But these assembly routines have still their benefits.
 Imagine you want to control an unstable system.
 I was surprised how fast these calculations are happening.